Use Case: Redeeming Loyalty Points as a Discount at Checkout

 Virtual Pass Support

 Gameball Virtual Pass allows customers to use QR codes without a mobile app.
-The pass is stored in Apple Wallet (iOS) or PassWallet (Android) and works exactly like app-based QR codes.
+The pass is stored in Apple Wallet (iOS) or PassWallet (Android) and works exactly like app-based QR codes.- No additional API integration needed

 - Same redemption flow as app-based QR codes